getshiphub/typescript-stdlib/README.md

 npm install typescript-stdlib
 ```

-Or use yarn:
+Or use pnpm:
 ```
-yarn add typescript-stdlib
+pnpm add typescript-stdlib
 ```

 Import the desired modules: